meissa20/Perceptrons-as-Boolean-Functions/README.md

 ## Files

-- `Perceptrons-as-Boolean-Functions.py` — Contains the implementation of the perceptron and the logic circuit.
+- `Perceptrons as Boolean Functions.py` — Contains the implementation of the perceptron and the logic circuit.
 - `README.md` — Project description and documentation.

 ## Requirements